 Penticton is one of just two cities in the world located in between two lakes.
-Okanagan Lake lies at the north end of the City and Skaha Lake to south.
-Both lakes are fresh water and great for swimming, boating, fishing, kayaking and many other water sports.
+Okanagan Lake lies at the north end of the city and Skaha Lake to south.
+Both lakes are fresh water and great for swimming, boating, fishing, kayaking and many other water sports and activities.
 Along the shores you’ll find long stretches of golden sandy beaches and all the amenities you need to enjoy a day at the lake.

 Whether you just want to kick back and relax or jump on a jetski and create some waves there are countless ways to have some fun in the sun.

 Throwing Down Your Towel